nikhil550/fabric-samples/auction/ascending-auction/README.md

 ## Run the auction as Org1 and Org2

-After you deployed the auction smart contract,
+After you deployed the auction smart contract, we can run the auction using a set of Node.js applications.

-### Install the application dependencies

-We provide as set of applications that you can use to run an example auction scenario.
 Change into the `application-javascript` directory:
 ```
 cd fabric-samples/auction/ascending/application-javascript
 ```

-From this directory, run the following command to download the application dependencies if you have not done so already:
+From this directory, run the following command to download the application dependencies:
 ```
 npm install
 ```

 ### Register users and submit bids and asks

-Before we can run the auction, we need to create the users who will participate in the auction, as well as the auction administrators that belong to Org1 and Org2.
+Before we can run the auction, we need to create the seller and bidder identities from Org1 and Org1, as well as the auction administrators that we will use to run the auction on those users behalf.
 The users then need to submit bids and asks for the good before the auction can be run.

 You can run the `auctionSetup.js` application to register the users that will participate in the auction.
-The bidder and sellers identities that are registered will add bids and asks for generic tickets to the respective private data collections.
+The bidder and seller identities that are registered will add bids and asks for generic tickets to the respective private data collections.
 ```
 node auctionSetup.js
 ```